cutterbuck/python-sets-readme-jake/README.md

 #### 2) Elements are immutable

 Although a set can be operated upon, its constituent elements cannot be alterable objects.
-For example, you cannot make a set featuring lists or dictionaries as elements because these objects can be changed.
+For example, you cannot make a set featuring multiple lists or dictionaries as elements because these objects can be changed.
 The code below produces a TypeError:

 ```python
 teams = set((["Yankees", "Red Sox", "Blue Jays"], ["Mets", "Phillies", "Nationals"]))
 ```

-However, you can make a set of tuples since tuples are immutable.
+However, you can make a set of multiple tuples because tuples are immutable.
 Think of tuples as lists that cannot be altered.
 They are created with parentheses ```()``` instead of square brackets ```[]```.

 ```python
 teams = set((("Yankees", "Red Sox", "Blue Jays"), ("Mets", "Phillies", "Nationals")))